ukituki/kata-camp-taskmaster/steps/PRACTICE-SCENARIOS.md

 **Challenge**: Plan a new feature using AI research.

-1. Perform research: `task-master research --query "How to implement OAuth2 authentication"`
+1. Perform research: `task-master research "How to implement OAuth2 authentication"`
-2. Save research to file: `task-master research --query "..." --save-to-file --save-to=research.md`
+2. Save research to file: `task-master research "..." --save-file`
 3. Use research to inform task planning
 4. Create tasks based on research findings